apache/camel-website/content/blog/2023/07/camel-k-2-0/index.md

 By default, Camel K 2.x will use the stable runtime version at the moment of the release (in this case, Camel K runtime `2.16.0`).

-> **Note** You can use any Camel K Runtime version >= `1.17.0`.
+NOTE: You can use any Camel K Runtime version >= `1.17.0`.

-# Enterpise grade build system
+# Enterprise grade build system

-We have redesignid massively the way we conceive our build in order to accomodate the need run any Camel K Runtime.
-We are in general aware that we need to strenghten the way we build the applications, making sure each customer can introduce their tooling and have enough possibility to choose how to perform such a **build in an "enterprise-grade"**.
-Altough we're still working in progress (more enhancements to come in next milestone), we already have achieved most of the points we wanted to cover.
+We have redesigned massively the way we conceive our build in order to accommodate the need run any Camel K Runtime.
+We are in general aware that we need to strengthen the way we build the applications, making sure each customer can introduce their tooling and have enough possibility to choose how to perform such a **build in an "enterprise-grade"**.
+Although we're still working in progress (more enhancements to come in next milestone), we already have achieved most of the points we wanted to cover.

 ## Free Camel K from Runtime